-A number of current alerts for blue-green algae have been issued by upstream authorities for the River Murray upstream of the SA border and the Lower Darling River.
+A number of current alerts for blue-green algae have been issued by upstream authorities for the River Murray upstream of the SA border.
 Details of the current alert locations can be found on the WaterNSW website - Algae Alerts page.